 The TOE also contains IC Dedicated Support Software which is also stored in the Test-ROM.
-The IC Dedicated Support Software consists of the Boot ROM Software.
-This software is executed after each reset of the TOE, i.e. every time when the TOE starts.
-It sets up the TOE and does some basic configuration.
+The IC Dedicated Support Software consists of two parts:

+- The Boot ROM Software: This software is executed after each reset of the TOE, i.e. every time when the TOE starts.
+It sets up the TOE and does some basic configuration. - The MIFARE Operating System: This software provides MIFARE functionality to the Smartcard Embedded Software.
+The MIFARE Operating System provides support for contact-less communication.
+Please refer to [23] for more information.